las-r/enn/README.md

 - Toggle a variable
 - Check for input

-The only computation given to you is the ability to use NAND.
+The only computation given to you is the ability to use NAND (and also NOT, technically).

 **IMPORTANT NOTE:** Every program loops by default.
 To end a program, you must forcequit it, or use the `--once` argument.